pestphp/docs/installation.md

 ---

-On the next section, we are going to learn how to write tests with Pest: [Writing Tests →](/docs/writing-tests)
+In the next section, we are going to learn how to write tests with Pest: [Writing Tests →](/docs/writing-tests)